BogdanRulea/forum-python-back-end/README.md

+(webhosting server has some minor bugs and the app is not online yet)
 # Forum- python back end(flask)

 ## This is a small full stack project built using **Python**, **Flask(python module)**, **HTML**, **Boostrap**, **SQLALCHEMY** - (database), **JavaScript**